Usage and admin help

 For example, a marketing department might have these issue types:

-- for keeping an inventory of creative assets, like branding materials, photos, etc.
+Asset - for keeping an inventory of creative assets, like branding materials and photos.

-- for tracking activity related to website changes
+Website - for tracking activity related to website changes.

 Issues are managed within projects

 Projects are a way to group issues, and clearly define what and how work gets done.